andrewjw/site/_drafts/interstate-75.md

 Assembling the panel is easy as the board slots into a space on the panel easily, and connects with a couple of provided wires.
-Just don't forget to connect the power cable as well as the data cable (as I did), as it powers up but the colours look very strange and you'll be confused for a while.
+Just don't forget to connect the power cable as well as the data cable (as I did), as without it it powers up but the colours look very strange and you'll be confused for a while.

 Getting started with the board is straightforward as [Pimoroni provide an excellent guide](https://learn.pimoroni.com/article/getting-started-with-interstate-75),